wp-plugins/wp-genesis-box/readme.txt

 created

 == Upgrade Notice ==

+= 0.1.7 =
+- prepare strings for internationalization, plugin now requires WP 3.5 and PHP 5.0 and above, minor code optimization

 = 0.1.6 =
 - minor plugin settings page update, added more images to rotation, try to use site name instead of "This Website"